luciangreen/Starlog/FEATURE_COMPLETE.md

 All documentation is complete:
 - ✅ README.md updated with new section
-- ✅ Code comments in starlog_in_prolog.pl
+- ✅ Code comments in starlog.pl
 - ✅ IMPLEMENTATION_SUMMARY_EVAL_OUTPUT.md
 - ✅ CHANGES_SUMMARY.md
 - ✅ This FEATURE_COMPLETE.md